 Materials Needed to make your own Easter Eggs with Sharpies, rubber bands, and glitter glue:

-First of all, you need to grab a dozen of eggs and hard boil them (10 minutes in boiling water.)
+- First of all, you need to grab a dozen of eggs and hard boil them (10 minutes in boiling water.)
 Rinse them in cool water and dry them completely.

 Grab a sharpie, and first make an outline of the shape with the rubber band as your boundary.
 Then fill in that shape with that color.
 Do this again about every other shape with the same color.
 After you use one color, grab a second complimenting color and color in the 2nd half of the shapes.
 This is how you create a dyed egg using sharpies!

-Here is a second group of eggs I colored with the rubber bands still on.
+4. Here is a second group of eggs I colored with the rubber bands still on.

 And here is after the sharpie ink is dry and I pulled the rubber bands off.